People hold a rainbow flag up to the sunlight, their silhouettes can be seen behind it.

 Partnering for Success

-The Health and Human Rights Program, with a grant from the Department of State’s Bureau of Population, Refugees, and Migration, has launched a project to improve protection, mental health, and psychosocial support services for LGBTQI+ adolescents in humanitarian settings.
-Working with Save the Children USA and Edge Effect, we are conducting research in partnership with refugee youth and grassroots LGBTQI+ rights organizations in two countries to develop global child protection guidance and case management tools for humanitarian practitioners.
-The guidance will be piloted in three countries and disseminated globally, addressing this significant gap in the humanitarian space.
+The Health and Human Rights Program has launched a project to improve protection, mental health, and psychosocial support services for LGBTQI+ adolescents in humanitarian settings.
+We are conducting research in partnership with refugee youth and grassroots LGBTQI+ rights organizations in two contexts to produce first-of-its-kind research on the protection and mental health needs, preferences, and priorities of LGBTQI+ refugee children and youth, and to inform global child protection guidance and case management tools for humanitarian practitioners.

 News